Turn (swimming)

 In swimming, a turn is a reversal of direction of travel by a swimmer.
 A turn is typically performed when a swimmer reaches the end of a swimming pool but still has one or more remaining pool lengths to swim.
+In competitions, there are judges or pressure pads in each lane to verify that a swimmer has touched the end wall while turning.
+A short course race has more turns than the same-distance long course race, and the world record will be quicker because of the leverage provided by push-off turns.